xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/index.md

 [see show posts →](/shows)

 ### more skramz journalism
-*all my other journalism articles*
+*all my other journalism articles looking at the diy, emo-adjacent scene here*
 [read skramz journalism →](/more-skramz-journalism)

 ### my life etc.